South Dakota's at-large congressional district

 South Dakota's at-large congressional district is the sole congressional district for the state of South Dakota.
 Based on area, it is the fourth largest congressional district in the nation.

 The district is currently represented by Dusty Johnson.

 History

-The district was created when South Dakota achieved statehood on November 2, 1889, electing two members at-large (statewide).
-Following the 1910 Census a third seat was gained, with the legislature drawing three separate districts.
-The third district was eliminated after the 1930 Census.
-As a result of the redistricting cycle after the 1980 Census, the second seat was eliminated, creating a single at-large district.
-Since 1983, South Dakota has retained a single congressional district.
+The district was created when South Dakota achieved statehood on November 2, 1889, as one of two for the new state.
+Following the 1910 United States census South Dakota gained a third seat.
+The third district was eliminated after the 1930 census.
+During the redistricting cycle after the 1980 census, the second seat was eliminated, leaving the single at-large district that the state has had since.